rathaustreppe/bpmn-analyser/README.md

 Educational tool for semantic analysis of BPMN-diagrams.
-Define sample solutions, let your students create diagrams and compare your solution with your students ones!
+Define sample solutions, let your students create diagrams and compare your their solutions with yours.